Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Type-II and Type-III QC/Convolutional Codes

-After having discussed minimum Hamming distance upper bounds for type-I QC codes in the previous section, we now present similar results for type-II and type-III QC codes.
-In particular, we classify all possible weight matrices of $(3,4)$-regular QC codes with a $3 \times 4$ polynomial parity-check matrix.
+After having discussed minimum/free Hamming distance upper bounds for type-$1$ QC/convolutional codes in the previous section, we now present similar results for type-$2$ and type-$3$ QC/convolutional codes.
+In particular, we classify all possible weight matrices of $(3,4)$-regular QC/convolutional codes with a $3 \times 4$ polynomial parity-check matrix.

 We start our investigations with the following motivating example.